 If Surfer crashes when creating 3D surface maps, or when opening an SRF file with a surface map in it, then there is a problem with the video card driver on the computer.

-By default, Surfer uses the video card driver to display the 3D surfaces.
+By default, Surfer uses the video card driver to display the 3D surface maps.
 Some video card drivers report to Surfer that they support Surfer's requirements to create the surface map, but actually do not.
 In these cases, the surface map can appear solid black on top or Surfer can crash.

 If updating the video card driver does not resolve the behavior, there is a way to force Surfer to use the Microsoft software video driver on the computer to render the 3D surface maps instead of the video card driver.
 To do this:

 - Click File | Options.

 - Click Rendering in the left pane of the Options dialog.

 - In the right pane, uncheck the Enable OpenGL hardware acceleration box.